 Northumberland is fantastic for exploring, both during the day time and at night.
 The National Park is the 3rd largest protected Dark Sky reserve in the world.

 In the heart of the stunning Kielder Forest is the observatory which makes it a perfect place to watch in wonder as the magic of our dark sky comes into view.

 On a clear night you can stand and stare from the observation deck at a sky filled with billions of stars and the Milky Way arching overhead.
 Inside, powerful telescopes and knowledgeable astronomists open up a world of planets, galaxies and star clusters.

 During the day, there’s an infinite number of beautiful walks with the heritage of Hadrian’s Wall adding a further layer of interest alongside awe-inspiring scenery.

 Feel free to arrive any time after 5pm.
 As soon as you step through the door of Demesne and into the living room which is ideal for chilling out, you’ll fall under the spell of the weekend.

-Although a little shorter than our normal Saturday walks, it allows us time to get back to the bunkhouse in time to freshen up and enjoy an early evening meal.
+Although a little shorter than our normal Saturday walks, we’ll still be out for 5-6 hours, and it allows us time to get back to the bunkhouse in time to freshen up and enjoy an early evening meal.

 Amazing gazing will be in the offing if we have clear skies when you can expect to see distant galaxies, the Milky Way and star clusters.